MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ### View log on type for management servers and agents

-You can view the log on type for management servers and agents from Operations Manager console, using the following path:
+You can view the log on type for management servers and agents from Operations Manager console, using the following path: <awaiting confirmation on the path>

   **Administrators** > **operations Manager Products**> **Management Servers and Administration** > **Agents**